Muhammed-Sahad-c/Array-Questions/readMe.md

 5. Find Duplicate numbers from an array.
 6. Find Unique numbers from an array.
 7. Sort array in ascending order.
-8. Sort array in descending order
+8. Sort array in descending order.
+9. Merge Two arrays.